British Ironwork Centre & Shropshire Sculpture Park

 For children, there are lots of different activities and facilities to entertain them.
 A large outdoor adventure play area, sculpture trails and walks around the centre, and dedicated craft workshops.
 There are slime workshops and various activities in the school holidays.

 Booking is essential so get in there fast!
-If you become a member, you get access to a host of events,.
-From Proms in the Park, Halloween spooktaculars and Christmas festivities, these are events, not to be missed.
-They do cost extra on top of the £2 per year membership, but it is members only access.
+If you become a member, you get access to a host of events.
+From Proms in the Park to Halloween spooktaculars and Christmas festivities, these are events, not to be missed.
+They do cost extra on top of the £2 per year membership, but it is members-only access.

 Is there food and drink available?